jbush001/NyuziProcessor/README.md

 Build the Nyuzi toolchain following instructions in https://github.com/jbush001/NyuziToolchain

 Next, you will need Verilator.
-Many package managers have Verilator, but it may be out of date.
-It can be installed as follows on Ubuntu:
+Although many package managers have Verilator, it is usually out of date.

-    sudo apt-get install verilator
-    verilator --version

 Bug fixes in at least version 3.864 are necessary for it to run properly.
 Some of the bugs are subtle, so it may appear to work at first but then fail in odd ways if you are out of date.
-If you don't have a recent version, build from source using these instructions:
+Build from source using these instructions:

 http://www.veripool.org/projects/verilator/wiki/Installing

-You can install the remaining dependencies using the built-in package manager like apt-get or yum.
+You can install the remaining dependencies using the package manager (apt-get, yum, etc).
 The instructions below are for Ubuntu.
 You may need to change the package names for other distributions:

     sudo apt-get install gcc g++ python perl emacs openjdk-7-jdk gtkwave imagemagick libsdl2-dev